Blog/Retatrutide Side Effects: What 2 Phase 3 Trials Show (2026)

 Safety in special populations.
 Renal impairment, elderly patients, adolescents.
 These have not been thoroughly studied.

-Seven additional Phase 3 trials are reporting results throughout 2026, which will significantly expand the safety dataset.
+TRANSCEND-T2D-1 provided a second data point, and its substantially lower side effect rates suggest that the TRIUMPH-4 population may not be representative.
+Additional Phase 3 trials are reporting results throughout 2026, which will significantly expand the safety dataset.
+The TRIUMPH-1 and TRIUMPH-2 trials (obesity-only, without the knee OA comorbidity) will be particularly important for establishing the true side effect profile.
 The full TRIUMPH program design was published in Diabetes Obesity and Metabolism (Giblin et al., DOM 2026).

 For an overview of where retatrutide fits among weight loss peptides, see our best peptides for weight loss guide.
 For beginners, start with getting started with peptides.